speric/kindle-highlights/README.md

   ]
   ```

-### Alternatives
+### Projects that use kindle-highlights
-* [tobi/highlights](https://github.com/tobi/highlights) - Download your Kindle highlights and email random ones to your inbox
+* [tobi/highlights](https://github.com/tobi/highlights) - Download your Kindle highlights and email random ones to your inbox.

 ### Contributing to kindle-highlights (PRs welcome)